Predicting Human Behavior in Unrepeated, Simultaneous-Move Games

 We estimate the posterior distribution as a set of samples.
 When a model has a low-dimensional parameter space, like Poisson-CH, we generate a large number of evenly-spaced, discrete points (so-called \emph{grid sampling}).
 This has the advantage that we are guaranteed to cover the whole space, and hence will not miss large, important regions.
-However, this approach does not work when a model's parameter space is large, because evenly-spaced grids require an number of samples exponential in the number of parameters.
+However, this approach does not work when a model's parameter space is large, because evenly-spaced grids require a number of samples exponential in the number of parameters.
 Luckily, we do not care about having good estimates of the whole posterior distribution---what matters is getting good estimates of regions of high probability mass.
 This can be achieved by sampling parameter settings in proportion to their likelihood, rather than uniformly.
 A wide variety of techniques exist for performing this sort of sampling.
 For models such as QLk with a multidimensional parameter space, we used \emph{Metropolis-Hastings sampling} to estimate the posterior distribution.
 The Metropolis-Hastings algorithm is a Markov Chain Monte Carlo (MCMC) algorithm \citeeg{robert04} that computes a series of values from the support of a distribution.
 Although each value depends upon the previous value, the values are distributed as if from an independent sample of the distribution after a sufficiently large number of iterations.
-MCMC algorithms (and related techniques, e.g., annealed importance sampling}, or AIS \citep{neal01}) are useful for estimating multidimensional distributions for which a closed form of the density is unknown.
+MCMC algorithms (and related techniques, e.g., annealed importance sampling \citep{neal01}) are useful for estimating multidimensional distributions for which a closed form of the density is unknown.
 They require only that a value \emph{proportional} to the true density be computable (i.e., an unnormalized density).
 This is precisely the case with the models that we seek to estimate.

-Briefly, the annealed importance sampling procedure is as follows.
-A sample $\vv{\theta}_0$ is drawn from an easy-to-sample-from distribution $P_0$.
-For each $P_j$ in a sequence of intermediate distributions $P_1,\ldots,P_{r-1}$ that become progressively closer to the posterior distribution, a sample $\vv{\theta}_j$ is generated by drawing a sample $\vv{\theta}'$ from a \emph{proposal distribution} $Q(\cdot\|\vv{\theta}_{j-1})$, and accepted with probability